Griffith University/University of the Sunshine Coast Medicine Summary

 Griffith University's medical degree is a postgraduate degree, so you need to have completed previous university study if you want to do medicine at Griffith.
-There is, however, an undergraduate path through the Bachelor of Medical Science degree at Griffith that provides provisional entry to the postgraduate Doctor of Medicine.
+There is, however, an undergraduate path through the Bachelor of Medical Science degree at both Griffith and the University of the Sunshine Coast that provide provisional entry to the postgraduate Doctor of Medicine.

 Scroll down to see the available entry paths to Griffith University medicine